melezhik/swat/README.md

 It is possible to run a single swat test setting a `test_file` variable:

 `test_file`=/relative/path/to/swat/data/file .
-Path should be relative to project root directory
+Path should be relative to the project root directory.

 # Examples